NC State holds on in double OT, stuns No. 9 Clemson 27-21

 RALEIGH, N.C.
+(AP)Clemson’s final pass had barely hit the ground when North Carolina State’s sideline began charging toward the field to celebrate, followed closely by red-clad Wolfpack fans pouring in to join them from all directions.

+The Wolfpack’s long run of frustration in these marquee games is over.
+And the ninth-ranked Tigers’ shot of returning to the College Football Playoff could be, too.

-(AP) — North Carolina State forced D.J.
-Uiagalelei into a fourth-down incompletion in the second overtime to beat ninth-ranked Clemson 27-21 on Saturday, an outcome that shakes up the Atlantic Coast Conference race and deals a huge blow to the Tigers’ College Football Playoff hopes.
+N.C.
+State forced D.J.
+Uiagalelei into a fourth-down incompletion to seal a 27-21 win against the Tigers on Saturday.
+It’s an outcome that shakes up the Atlantic Coast Conference race while also dealing a huge blow to the Tigers’ playoff hopes in the long term behind yet another woeful offensive performance to start the year.

-Uiagagelei slightly overthrew Justyn Ross near the goal line on fourth down to end this one, sending the Wolfpack sprinting in from the sideline followed immediately by red-clad fans pouring onto the field to celebrate N.C.
-State’s first win in the series in a decade.
+N.C.
+State (3-1, 1-0 ACC) had lost eight straight and 15 of 16 meetings to the Tigers, which included at least one painfully close loss that fueled a bit of Murphy’s Law-level pessimism – locals know it by an expletive-featuring nickname – among Wolfpack fans.

+No more, at least not for ninth-year coach Dave Doeren after his first win against a top-10 team.

 Devin Leary threw for four touchdowns, including the winning 22-yard pass to Devin Carter – who made a twisting adjustment to the back-shoulder throw and got both knees down inside the back right corner of the end zone for the lead to start the second OT.